zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/blob_srv.rst

 *****************

 The state of the BLOB transfer is stored persistently.
 If a reboot occurs, the BLOB Transfer Server will attempt to recover the transfer.
-When the Bluetooth mesh subsystem is started (for instance by calling :c:func:`bt_mesh_init`), the BLOB Transfer Server will check for aborted transfers, and call the :c:member:`recover <bt_mesh_blob_srv_cb.recover>` callback if there is any.
+When the Bluetooth Mesh subsystem is started (for instance by calling :c:func:`bt_mesh_init`), the BLOB Transfer Server will check for aborted transfers, and call the :c:member:`recover <bt_mesh_blob_srv_cb.recover>` callback if there is any.
 In the recover callback, the user must provide a BLOB stream to use for the rest of the transfer.
 If the recover